Scythe-Technology/ffi-asm/README.md

 # ffi-asm

 An alternative to libffi.
 Generates instructions to do similar capabilities as libffi.
-Designed to do C calling conventions.

 Currently designed to work on Linux, macOS and Windows.
 More platforms could be considered.